andrew/ultimate-awesome/README.md

 - [awesome-raku](https://github.com/sfischer13/awesome-raku) - :star: Useful resources for Raku (formerly known as Perl 6) programmers.
 - [awesome-vibe-coding](https://github.com/techiediaries/awesome-vibe-coding) - A curated list of vibe coding assistants, IDEs, tools and references for learning how to efficently collaborate with AI to write code.
 Best practices of prompt enginnering for developers.
 AI-powered tools for coding and UX/UI design.
 Our focus is on tools that allow for generating code or designs using natural language prompts.
 - [awesome-climate-tech](https://github.com/thomkrupa/awesome-climate-tech) - A collection of awesome things regarding the Climate tech ecosystem.
+- [awesome-AI-for-emotion-recognition-papers](https://github.com/ultramarineX/awesome-AI-for-emotion-recognition-papers) - A list of papers (with available code), tutorials, and surveys on recent AI for emotion recognition (AI4ER).
 - [awesome-emergent-languages](https://github.com/vermashresth/awesome-emergent-languages) - Paper Reading in Neural Emergent Communication Literature.
 - [awesome-fastapi](https://github.com/wiseaidev/awesome-fastapi) - A collection of third-party tools to power your next FastAPI project.
 - [awesome-t2i-eval](https://github.com/zhangjiewu/awesome-t2i-eval) - A curated list of papers and resources for text-to-image evaluation.